alexrintt/kanade/README.md

 There are several ways to contribute:

-- To improve the translation, open the `/i18n` folder create a file `app_<thelangcodeyouwanttoaddorimprove>.arb` and translate the keys, then open a PR, that's it.
+- To improve the translation: 1. open the `/i18n` folder, 2. create a file `app_<thelangcodeyouwanttoaddorimprove>.arb` and 3. translate the keys 4. then open a PR, that's it.

-- To report a bug, create a new issue with an screenshot or a small description of the bug, thanks.
+- To report a bug, create a new issue with an screenshot or a small description of the bug.

-- To request a feature please add an issue to further discuss, thx.
+- To request a feature please add an issue to further discuss.

+If you wanna contribute in private, you can also ping me on my email [reach@alexrintt.io](mailto://reach@alexrintt.io) to discuss any of the points above.

+Thanks in advance.

 ## Contributors